DigiScore/digiscore.github.io/pages/REF_portfolio_Solaris.md

 ## **Questions**

-***Core: How an artificial musician can be built, what minimal capacities it must possess, and whether the concrete system they have created (Solaris) actually fulfils those capacities in practice.?***
+***Core: How an artificial musician can be built, what minimal capacities it must possess, and whether the concrete system they have created (*Solaris*) actually fulfils those capacities in practice.?***

 **Sub-Questions**

 - How might we craft an artificial musician? (the overarching design problem that drives the whole study)
 - What are the minimal conditions—a “basic‑package”—that an AI system must satisfy to exhibit perceptual experience in a musical context? (the theoretical foundation drawn from Kirk(2017))
-- Does Solaris meet the criteria for perceptual experience as defined by Kirk’s basic‑package? (empirical test of the theoretical construct)
+- Does *Solaris* meet the criteria for perceptual experience as defined by Kirk’s basic‑package? (empirical test of the theoretical construct)
-- Can Solaris achieve and sustain a sense of musical togetherness with human partners? (one of the three nested guiding principles)
+- Can *Solaris* achieve and sustain a sense of musical togetherness with human partners? (one of the three nested guiding principles)
-- Is Solaris—or Creative‑AI more generally—sentient, or does it possess a form of mind when viewed through Peirce’s notion of synechism? (philosophical‑empirical question that follows from perceptual experience)
+- Is *Solaris*—or Creative‑AI more generally—sentient, or does it possess a form of mind when viewed through Peirce’s notion of synechism? (philosophical‑empirical question that follows from perceptual experience)
 - How does the digital‑score interface communicate the AI’s internal state and support human perception of liveness, responsivity, and flow? (evaluation of the mediating visual medium)
-- How does repeated co‑performance with Solaris affect human musicians’ trust, perceived responsiveness, and sense of togetherness? (longitudinal human‑AI interaction study)
+- How does repeated co‑performance with *Solaris* affect human musicians’ trust, perceived responsiveness, and sense of togetherness? (longitudinal human‑AI interaction study)
 - Is an embodied musicking dataset that captures physiological and psychological parameters from professional jazz improvisers sufficient to train AI models that generate co‑creative improvisation? (assessment of the data foundation)
 - How do the four modular layers (Percept input, AI Factory, Gesture manager, Belief system) together enable real‑time, flow‑based music generation? (technical design question linking architecture to behavioural goals)
 - Do the three nested guiding principles